AElfProject/aelf-community/README.md

 ## The process of developing and contributing code to aelf

-Markup: Contributor Guide to learn about how to contribute to aelf GitHub Issues: How incoming issues are triaged.
+- Contributor Guide to learn about how to contribute to aelf
+- GitHub Issues: How incoming issues are triaged.
-Pull Request Process: When and why pull requests are closed.
+- Pull Request Process: When and why pull requests are closed.
-Getting Recent Builds: How to get recent builds including the latest builds that pass CI.
+- Getting Recent Builds: How to get recent builds including the latest builds that pass CI.
-Automated Tools: Descriptions of the automation that is running on our GitHub repository.
+- Automated Tools: Descriptions of the automation that is running on our GitHub repository.

 # Contributor playground